What You Should Know About This Degree

 As you evaluate medical coding programs, consider these questions:

 - How long does it take to earn this online degree?
 Associate degrees usually require between 27 and 48 credits to complete.
 This will generally take two years if you study full-time.
 Certificates may be measured in courses, credits, or hours, and some can be done in as little as a few hundred hours.
-A few hundred hours takes a few weeks if you proceed the coursework at a full-time pace.
+A few hundred hours of coursework takes a few weeks to complete at a full-time pace.

 Also consider how you’ll cover the cost of tuition.
 Depending on the program and your employment situation, you might qualify for financial aid, scholarships, or tuition reimbursement.